PTSD Effects During Addiction Recovery Treatment

 Specific PTSD symptoms include:

-Vivid and Intrusive Memories: Flashbacks, nightmares, repeated memories, and reactions to these memories that take physical form.
+Vivid and Intrusive Thoughts or Memories: Flashbacks, nightmares, repeated memories, and reactions to these memories that take physical form.

 Changes in Perception: Emotional detachment, stressed relationships, memory blackouts, inability to experience happiness, and overall pessimism towards life.